kirked/akka-boot/README.md

 >
 > **abort-on-failure** _(optional)_ - A Boolean indicating whether or not to abort startup on failures. _(default **true**)_

+The `boot` configuration will not be provided to the actor system.

 #### Actor Configuration

 See `src/test/resources/application.conf` for small examples of configurations.